 Corridors are a common commercial and mixed-use center type in Amherst.
 Corridors are typically located along commercial roadways throughout the Town.
-The typical corridor is usually afeatures a linear pattern of parcels along a roadway.
+The typical corridor features a linear pattern of parcels along a roadway.
 Depending on the commercial corridor, parcel depths can be shallow or much deeper; this is evidenced by Sheridan Drive near Sweet Home Road where one side of the street has deep parcels while the other side has very shallow parcels.
 In many cases, corridors tend to have commercial development directly adjacent to single- or multi-family homes.
-Since most corridor parcels are not both wide and deep, (Amended 12-11-17\6-20-2019; BCPA-2017-01\A)
+(Amended 9-3-2019; BCPA-2017-01A)